 special case, the qualifier "proper" may be used

-to exclude it:
+to exclude it.

-- A proper trapezoid isn't a parallelogram !
+Last (and possibly least) a proper trapezoid isn't a parallelogram !

 (L. T. of Austin, TX.